linode/docs/docs/guides/tools-reference/tools/how-to-use-hyperfine/index.md

 ---
-slug: how-to-use-hyperfine
+slug: install-and-use-hyperfine-on-linux
 author:
   name: Linode Community
   email: docs@linode.com
 description: "Learn how to use hyperfine for benchmarking command-line tools on your Linux system."
 og_description: "Learn how to use hyperfine for benchmarking command-line tools on your Linux system."
 keywords: ['hyperfine linux','install hyperfine','benchmarking linux']
+tags: ['linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-09-03
 modified_by:
   name: Nathaniel Stickman
-title: "How to Install and Use hyperfine on Linux"
+title: "Install and Use hyperfine on Linux"
 h1_title: "How to Install and Use hyperfine on Linux"
+enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos